tswow/tswow-wiki-0.13/Introduction/4_CustomClass.md

 4. [SkillLines](#skilllines)

 ## Class Definition

+_Note: If you create a class and later remove it (or change the modid:entityid), you need to **remove** the `config/ids.txt` file, as the current generation algorithm does not work with holes in the class IDs (your client will crash)._

 Our first task will be to create the definition for our new custom class.
 Create a new file called `Necromancer.ts` in your `data` mod folder.
 Enter the following code:

 ```ts